 As a participant in this human-robot collaboration study, you will contribute to the advancement of collaborative robotics.
 This research aims to enhance our understanding of how human workers interact with robots and to develop better robotic strategies.
 The findings from this study could lead to the development of more efficient and safer collaborative robots that can work alongside humans in various industrial settings.

-The total duration of the experiment will be kept under an hour to minimize fatigue.
+The total duration of the experiment will be kept under 90 minutes to minimize fatigue.
 The KUKA robotic arm used in this project is a safe and reliable platform, and the research team has undergone thorough safety training for its operation.
 The assembly and disassembly tasks involve non-hazardous materials.
 If you consent to have your data included in the publicly available dataset, there is a possibility that others may be able to identify your participation in this research from the video recordings.

 Confidentiality